usalu/semio/README.md

 # 🚀 Getting started

-> The code of semio is compatible with Windows, Mac and Linux but currently compiled for Windows only.
+> The code of semio is compatible with Windows, Mac and Linux but currently compiled for Windows only ⚠️

 semio has two user-interfaces:

 - Grasshopper 🦗
 - sketchpad ✏️

-> The heart of semio is the `semio-engine` executable which exposes an GraphQL-API.
-If you are developer, then you should visit `http://localhost:24103/graphql`.

 ## ⬇️ Installation

-> The binaries are not signed (yet).
-Therefor Windows might give a warning.
+> The binaries are not signed (yet) ✒️ Therefor Windows might give a warning ⚠️

 ### 🦗 Grasshopper